 Ground source heat pumps may seem complex, but they are quite simple bits of kit.
 Here we explain what you need to know before investing in one for your home.

 There are two main elements of a ground source heat pump system:

-- The ground array – which can be either vertical or horizontal – which is buried underground.
+- The ground array, which is buried underground.
+This can be either vertical or horizontal

-- The noticeable bit in the house is the heat pump itself.
-Some of these include a hot water cylinder and can be as big as a large filing cabinet.
+- The heat pump itself, which is installed in the house.
+Some of these include a hot water cylinder and can be the size of a large filing cabinet.
 The smallest pumps, such as those in the Kensa Heat Pump range, can be fitted in an under-sink kitchen cupboard.

 How Do Ground Source Heat Pumps Work?

-A mix of water and anti-freeze is pumped around the ground array; this absorbs the solar energy stored in the ground.
-Heat is extracted using compression and expansion technology and the energy is made available to heat the house.
+A mix of water and anti-freeze is pumped around the ground array.
+This absorbs the solar energy stored in the ground.
+Heat is extracted using compression and expansion technology, making the energy ready to heat the house.

 A good installer will investigate the ground conditions before designing and sizing a ground source heat pump system.

 How are Ground Source Heat Pumps Installed?

-It depends on whether you have a horizontal or a vertical array, and this will depend on the space available and your ground conditions.
+It depends on whether you have a horizontal or a vertical array, and this will depend on the space available and your ground conditions:

 - A horizontal array consists of a pipe laid in a serpentine closed loop in a trench, usually 1.2m deep.
 You will need a fairly large garden — allow 500m² for a 10kW heat pump in clay soil, and twice that for sandy soil.
 Pipes can be a straight pipe or in coils, called a ‘slinky’ pipe.